thottethodi/ece565-2022/assignment.1.md

     https://www.gem5.org/documentation/learning_gem5/introduction/

     This file indicates that the target ISA is X86, and all of the CPU Models should be compiled in.
 The last line PROTOCOL is a specific type of coherence protocol for the Ruby Memory Model, which we will ignore for now.
-For this assignment, we will use the x86 and ARM build configurations.
+For this assignment, we will use the ECE565-C86 and the ECE565-ARM build configurations.
 Now, the command to build this configuration is:

     ```console
-    scons-3 -j `nproc` ./build/X86/gem5.opt
+    scons-3 USE_HDF5=0 -j `nproc` ./build/ECE565-X86/gem5.opt
     ```

     You may be missing the gem5 style hook.
 If so, just hit enter and let the script install the style hook for you.
 This build will take quite a while the first time around, so using multiple processes (using the ``-j `nproc` `` option) is valuable.
 The `nproc` argument results in the use of as many processes as number of processors in the system (40 on qstruct).
 Even so, it can take over 10 minutes to build.
 When you build the simulator with scons, all of your source code is copied into the gem5/build directory for that particular build.
 This means two things.
 First, you can always simply remove the build directory (or a specific build’s directory inside gem5/build) to start from scratch (think of it like a "make clean").
 Second, never make any manual changes within the build directory.
 You should make your changes elsewhere (i.e. gem5/src), and re-build the simulator.
 Re-building gem5 after the first build typically only takes a minute or two, depending on your changes.